helfertool/docs/source/deploy/installation/app.rst

        ALLOWED_HOSTS = ['app.helfertool.org', 'www.app.helfertool.org']

-Make sure that the file is only readable for the ``helfertool`` user since it contains passwords:
+Make sure that the file is only readable for the user ``helfertool`` since it contains passwords:

 .. code-block:: none

    chmod 0600 helfertool/settings.py

-Finally, commit the changes:
+Finally, commit the changes to the local git branch:

 .. code-block:: none